jamestcole/Cloud_computing_AWS/LaunchingAWS.md

 ![Alt text](AWS7.PNG "a title")

-use this line in the GitBash terminal next
+Use this line in the GitBash terminal next which specifies the key file and instance address.

 $ `ssh -i "devops-tech201.pem" ubuntu@ec2-3-252-250-105.eu-west-1.compute.amazonaws.com`